PreciousSithole/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute multiple permission
+Script that adds excute permissions to everybody